Sprawl in the Burgh is approaching, ladies and gentlemen.

-In addition, this event features some of the area’s top black belts and brown belts, as well as youth – purple belt matchups on the undercard.
+In addition, this event features some of the area’s top black belts and brown belts, as well as white – purple belt matchups on the undercard.

 But what exactly is the format?
 What can you expect to see when you show up or watch the live stream?